kyegomez/COT-SC/README.md

 ```

+## TODO:

+Create language model class with generate chains of thoughts prompt

+Create evaluations with popular evaluations

+Integrate huggingface transformers and other models

 ## Contribute
 We welcome contributions to improve the Chain of Thought with Self-Consistency method.
 To contribute, please follow these steps: